2.A Refugees: From Eligibility to Arrival

 ASSESSMENT OF THE SPONSOR’S ELIGIBILITY is completed by officers in a centralized processing office in Canada, called the “Resettlement Operations Centre in Ottawa” (ROC-O) This processing is done in Canada because it may require contact with sponsors and it does not require contact with individuals or organizations overseas.

-INTERVIEW TO ASSESS THE REFUGEE APPLICANT’S ELIGIBILITY TO BE GRANTED PROTECTION IN CANADA occurs in-person at the closest visa office to the refugee applicant.
+INTERVIEW TO ASSESS THE REFUGEE APPLICANT’S ELIGIBILITY TO BE GRANTED PROTECTION IN CANADA occurs overseas where possible at the closest visa office to the refugee applicant.

-INTERVIEW AND COLLECTION OF BIOMETRIC INFORMATION TO DETERMINE THE REFUGEE’S ADMISSIBILITY TO BECOME A PERMANENT RESIDENT occurs in-person at locations overseas; if additional information is required from screening partners, the case may be referred to offices in Canada to complete additional screening.
+INTERVIEW AND COLLECTION OF BIOMETRIC INFORMATION TO DETERMINE THE REFUGEE’S ADMISSIBILITY TO BECOME A PERMANENT RESIDENT occurs at locations overseas where possible; if additional information is required from screening partners, the case may be referred to offices in Canada to complete additional screening.
 For more information, see 2.A.6.

 TRAVEL COORDINATION, including arranging travel documentation and all flight logistics is performed at overseas visa and International Organization for Migration (IOM) offices once a final decision has been reached.
 Refugees may need to obtain exit permits from their host State.